-Make notes of the condition of each equipment in your manufacturing company and make this a corporate culture.
-By recording when the last time a machine undergo maintenance, which parts that have been replaced, what are the signs of damage seen in the sensor, it will make maintenance easier and downtime easier to avoid.
+Make notes of the condition of each piece of equipment in your manufacturing company and make this a corporate culture.
+Recording when the last time a machine undergoes maintenance, which parts have been replaced, and what signs of damage are seen in the sensor, will make maintenance easier and downtime easier to avoid.

 9. Don’t forget to backup

-Imagine what happens if the software that runs a machine is accidentally erased due to a staff error?
-Not to mention that the company whose developed the software closed a few years back so no one can provide you support.
+Imagine what happens if the software that runs a machine is accidentally erased due to a staff error.
+Not to mention that the company that developed the software closed a few years back so no one can provide you support.

-The worst thing that might happen from the situation above is you have to recreate the software, delay the production process for two weeks.
+The worst thing that might happen from the situation above is you have to recreate the software and delay the production process for two weeks.
 Nightmare!
-This is the reason why a backup process is an important thing that must done regularly, besides regular maintenance.
+This is the reason why a backup process is an important thing that must do regularly, besides regular maintenance.

 10. Be proactive!

 As a manager or leader of a manufacturing company, you must have a proactive mindset.
-Which means; do not wait for a disaster to happen, but actively identify where potential disaster might occur so that damage can be reduceing downtime avoided.
+This means; do not wait for a disaster to happen, but actively identify where a potential disaster might occur so that damage can be reduced and downtime avoided.

 One of the proactive steps is making your company environmentally friendly.
 An environmentally friendly company is not only effective in reducing downtime, but also enhancing your company’s image in the surrounding community, reducing waste, and ultimately increasing the profit the company gets.

 Downtime prevention can be done in various ways.
 However, as effective as any prevention program you do, it will not work if it is not supported by disciplined and dedicated human resources to run the program.